jyou0012/Final-year-project_ADL/project-management/agenda/meeting 7.md

 ### 1.2 New Tasks

-Currently using Autd to change to MUI complete the first draft of the product prototype drawing and review
+- currently use Antd, change to MUI
+- complete the first draft of the product prototype drawing and review

 ### 1.3 Project Management